 Turn right at the touristic Areos street.
 Another important Athenian monument can be admired here.
 On your right-hand side are the remains of the Hadrian’s Library.
 It is a big rectangular building with an inner garden surrounded by arcades and columns constructed during 132 AD by Roman emperor Hadrian.
 This place hosted papyrus and books as well as reading halls and auditoriums.
 Most of the library has been destroyed, but we can still recognize the facade with 7 Corinthian style columns.
 At the entrance of the library is a map with pictures to show your kids what the building used to look like.

-Pass the library and end at Monastiraki square name after the Monastiraki mosque in the middle.
+Pass the library and end at Monastiraki square named after the Monastiraki mosque in the middle.
 It is also called Tzisdaraki Mosque, built in 1759 by Athenian mayor Tzisdaraki.
 In the past, Monastiraki square was an area for textile artisans, tanneries and forges.
 This historic character is still present in Monastiraki neighbourhood.
 End your walking tour at the Monastiraki flea market and feel the vibe of bygone eras.
 This is also a great place to buy a couple of souvenirs from Athens!

 Families should know